atlomak/norbot/README.md

 ## How it works
 Norbot scans all file names in the directory (but not the content!), along with their modification dates and sizes.\
 Based on this information, it suggests an improved file organization structure.

-*Note:* Norbot cannot delete your files.
-In the worst-case scenario, it might mindlessly blow them around but nothing will be lost!

 ## Building from source
 ### Prerequisites